 Waluco Maheia, a was born and raised in Belize.
 He grew up and spent most of his youth in Cattle Landing Village, Toledo District, Belize.
 Waluco attended Loyola University Chicago, where he received a bachelor’s degree in Environmental Policy.

-He is currently the Rum Expert and Assistant Manager at Copal Tree Lodge (2018-Current), in the heart of Belize’s rainforest.
+He is currently the Rum Expert and Assistant Manager at Copal Tree Lodge (2018-Current), in the heart of Belize’s rainforest in Central America.
 Waluco conducts distillery tours and detailed rum tastings at Copal Tree Distillery.
 He is also a Copalli representative for local promotion and sales.
 For leisure, Waluco enjoys writing music in the hip hop genre.
 He loves his country of Belize dearly, and the beautiful aspects of nature present within.
 He is glad to be back home working with an organic and sustainable rum, Copalli.

 Relax & Enjoy